tomasrudh/AutoShutdownSchedule/README.md

 This is an Azure Automation runbook, and as such you’ll need the following to use it:
   - Microsoft Azure [subscription](http://azure.microsoft.com/) (including trial subscriptions)
   - Azure Automation account created in subscription ([instructions](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account))
+    - The Automation Account has to be created with a runas account
   - Runbook file downloaded from this page

 ## Import Runbook